 - Performance Reflection

 - Vocabulary Test

-- Review of a professional performance
+- Review of a Professional Performance

-Specialist Football Program
+Football Specialist Program

-Health & Physical Education/Technologies \$400 Non-Refundable plus uniform
+- Health & Physical Education/Technologies - \$ \$400 Non-Refundable plus uniform

-Students gain entry into Safety Bay Senior High School's nationally recognised Specialist Football Program through competitive selection trials.
+Students gain entry into Safety Bay Senior High School's nationally recognised Football Specialist Program through competitive selection trials.
 To be offered a place in the program, students must show a consistent high level of attitude, behaviour and effort across all classes.
-All students in the Specialist Football Program will be expected to commit to participate in a number of competitive competitions such as Champion Schools Cup and age specific Lightning Carnivals.
+All students in the Football Specialist Program will be expected to commit to participate in a number of competitive competitions such as Champion Schools Cup and age specific Lightning Carnivals.